 By April 2011, Dish Network had acquired all of the assets associated with Blockbuster.
 Despite owning approximately 9,000 brick and mortar stores in 2004, only 900 U.S. stores remained in August 2012.
 Dish made an attempt to use the remaining Blockbuster stores to sell Dish products, including a mobile device that could stream movies and TV shows, but plans never materialized.
 They also tried to revamp monthly plans that would allow users to rent DVDs by mail, stream content to their devices, and watch movies on their televisions via Dish, but that plan never hit its profit goals.
 Charlie Ergen, the owner of Dish Network Corp., didn’t seem too enthusiastic about the potential for Blockbuster to become great again.
 “Worst case, we’ll take our money after having wasted some time, not much money, and life goes on,” Ergen said.

 Blockbuster’s corporate stores closed on January 12, 2014, though they only had approximately 300 remaining corporate stores at this time (down from 3,000 stores in 2010 and 9,000 stores at its peak in 2004).
 According to Blockbuster’s current website, there are still 51 franchise locations that exist in the US; however, the list appears to be outdated.
-I found a site called “Blockbuster Video Isn’t Dead!” that keeps track of all of the remaining franchises and updates the site and map when they shut down.
+I found a site called “Blockbuster Video Isn’t Dead!” that keeps track of all of the remaining franchises and updates the site and map when they shut down [Editor’s Note: The site is no longer available].
 As of September 23, 2016, there are 11 verified Blockbuster Video franchise stores that still exist following the closure of this franchise in Midtown Anchorage, Alaska.
 “It’s just a transition that’s been going on for … seven or eight years now, from physical media to digital media,” said Alan Payne, who owns almost all of the remaining Blockbuster franchises in Alaska.
 “That includes all forms of on-demand: Netflix, YouTube, music streaming.”

 After reading that sad tale, you may think that the meteoric rise of Netflix was unstoppable.
 That isn’t the case, though, since the name “Quikster” leaves a bitter taste in the mouths of longtime Netflix users.
 In September 2011, Reed Hastings had announced that they would be splitting up the company’s streaming and DVD-by-mail services.
 Customers who once took advantage of both streaming and DVD offerings from Netflix now had to pay almost 60% more for both Netflix (streaming) and Quikster (DVD-by-mail), since they needed to subscribe to two different services instead of one.
 Netflix had lost approximately 4% of its users in July of that year after they’d originally split the DVD and streaming businesses (that’s 1 million customers), and the public backlash against Netflix’s plan was enormous. “”Netflix has a major leg up on its competition, because it offers library titles via streaming and any title with a two-day delay through the mail,” said Brett Harriss, an analyst at Gabelli & Co.
 “By separating them, Netflix would have allowed Apple and Blockbuster to compete with each portion of its business separately.”